beeper/barcelona/RUNNING.md

 nvram boot-args='amfi_get_out_of_my_way=1'
 csrutil disable
 ```

+### XPC Security
+In order for Barcelona to communicate with IMDPersistenceAgent, you must install [com.apple.security.xpc.plist](com.apple.security.xpc.plist) to `/Library/Preferences/com.apple.security.xpc.plist`.
+This preference file instructs XPC services to allow non-Apple agents to connect to them.
+Obviously, this poses a security risk, as does disabling AMFI and SIP.

 After running these commands, restart your computer by either running `reboot` or clicking the Apple in the top left and clicking `Restart`.